Volunteering during the Coronavirus (COVID-19) pandemic

 - face - wear a face covering in accordance with current face-coverings-guidance

 - space – maintain a social distance of at least two metres between you and anyone outside of your household

-If you are volunteering in a workplace, everyone should make every reasonable effort to comply with the social distancing guidelines.
+If you are volunteering in a workplace, everyone should make every reasonable effort to keep to the social distancing guidelines.

 Within workplaces, the risk of transmission can be substantially reduced if Coronavirus: Workplace safety guidelines and social distancingare followed closely.
 Extra consideration should be given to those people at higher risk.

 Disposing of face coverings and Personal Protective Equipment (PPE)

 When disposing of face coverings and PPE, people should do so in a ‘black bag’ waste bin or litter bin.
 Face coverings or PPE should not be put in a recycling bin or dropped as litter.
-Businesses should provide extra bins for staff, volunteers and customers to dispose of single-use face coverings and PPE, and should ensure that staff, volunteers and customers do not use a recycling bin.
+Businesses should provide extra bins for staff, volunteers and customers to dispose of single-use face coverings and PPE and should make sure that staff, volunteers and customers do not use a recycling bin.